72 Hours In Atlanta- Visitors Guide

 Last month I had a whirlwind visit to Atlanta Georgia where I packed in as much sight seeing as I possibly could while I was there.
 With or without kids in tow, 72 hours in Atlanta is a good amount of time to see to see this vibrant city.
 I was in Atlanta to attend SitSum with the Atlanta Convention & Visitors Bureau.
+This post contains affiliate links.
+Thank you for supporting It's a Lovely Life at no cost to you.

 Here is how to plan a quick and fun visit to Atlanta.